kalpanaa19/Aws-Dms-Mysql-to-Postgres-Migration./README.md

 ## Phase 3: Schema Conversion (SCT)

-...(Explain the SCT steps: installing drivers, creating the project, converting the schema, and applying it to the target database)...
+...(Ethe SCT steps: installing drivers, creating the project, converting the schema, and applying it to the target database)...

 ---

 ## Phase 4: Data Migration (DMS) & Verification

-...(Explain the DMS steps: creating endpoints, the replication instance, and the final migration task.
+...( the DMS steps: creating endpoints, the replication instance, and the final migration task.
 Then, show the `psql` command and the final `SELECT` query that verified the data was moved successfully)...
     ```
 2. Ran a final query to confirm that the data was successfully migrated.
     ```sql